 Trauma Screenings and Trauma-Informed Care Provider Trainings

-By screening for ACEs, providers can better determine the likelihood that a patient is at increased health risk due to a toxic stress response, which can inform patient treatment and encourage the use of trauma-informed care.
-Trauma-informed care is a model of care intended to promote healing and reduce risk of re-traumatization.
-Early identification of trauma and providing the appropriate treatment are critical tools for reducing long-term health care costs for both children and adults.
+All providers are encouraged to receive training to screen patients for ACEs.
+By screening for ACEs, providers can better determine the likelihood a patient is at increased health risk due to a toxic stress response, which can inform patient treatment and encourage the use of trauma-informed care.
+Detecting ACEs early and connecting patients to interventions, resources, and other supports can improve the health and well-being of individuals and families.

 For any questions or concerns, please contact